ggmm-one/eloquent-hashids/README.md

 # Eloquent Hashids

-Do you want to hide your primary keys from your Laravel app urls?
+Do you want to hide your primary keys in your Laravel app urls?

 Add hashids to your Eloquent models on-the-fly.
 No need for extra database columns.